-We see a once-in-a-generation opportunity to make a practical difference to the education and life chances of girls in South Sudan, within the school's catchment area, former Western Equatoria State.
+We see a once-in-a-generation opportunity to make a practical difference to the education and life chances of girls in South Sudan, and especially within the school's catchment area, Western Equatoria State.

-Ibba Girls' Boarding School aims to provide high-quality education for girls aged approximately 10-18.
-Rooted in Christian values, the school is open and welcoming to people of all faiths and none.
+Ibba Girls' Boarding School aims to provide high-quality education across the five years of upper primary school and the four-year secondary curriculum.
+Offering 'excellence without elitism', it is open to all, regardless of their families' background, status or income.
+Rooted in Christian values, the school welcomes people of all faiths and none.

-The school aims to educate and empower young women with the values, knowledge and skills for life, work, and leadership in their local communities and at all levels, in this newest African nation.
+The school aims to educate and empower young women with the values, knowledge and skills for life, work and leadership so that they can transform their communities and their nation.

-To provide a safe, stimulating and supportive environment in which all young people have the freedom and the opportunities to fulfill their unique potential academically, physically, socially and spiritually through dedicated, innovative and enthusiastic teaching and learning.
+IGBS aims to provide a safe, stimulating and supportive environment in which all young people have the freedom and the opportunities to fulfil their unique potential academically, physically, socially, emotionally and spiritually, through dedicated, innovative and enthusiastic teaching and learning.

-To fulfil our aim of combining excellence with accessibility, the school is residential, allowing girls from a wide catchment area (about the size of Scotland) to attend and to study safely, shielded from early marriage and pregnancy and without the additional pressure of domestic duties.
+To fulfil our aim of combining excellence with accessibility, the school is residential, allowing girls from a wide catchment area (about the size of Scotland) to attend and to study safely, protected from early and forced marriage and pregnancy and without the additional pressure of domestic duties during term-time.

-We also aim to uplift the performance of feeder primary schools in the surrounding area by funding additional teachers, training and books; and also to support the existing literacy and adult education classes available.
+We also aim to uplift the performance of feeder primary schools in the surrounding area by funding additional teachers, training and books, and also to support literacy and adult education classes.